 Now, for the first time, my son is preparing his own meals as a rising college senior with no meal plan.
 To help him out, I enlisted him as my sous chef a few times so he could learn and observe.
 I also shared the idea of cooking enough for two meals so he could have leftovers.

-But I neglected one key skill for cooking solo: grocery shopping.
+But I neglected one key skill for cooking solo: teaching grocery shopping skills.
 The last time my son accompanied me to the grocery store was when he was too young to stay home alone, so when he called for some tips recently, I wasn’t surprised.

-Here are some of the realizations I had as I helped my son navigate the grocery store:
+Here are some of the realizations I had as I talked my son through his shopping experience:

 1. There’s nothing like real-life experience.